hdbeukel/james/README.md

    Moreover, the core module contains implementations of components for subset selection, as well as some specific subset sampling algorithms.

- - [James Extensions Module][2]: this module extends the core to model and solve other types of problems, besides subset selection (e.g. permutation problems).
-Also, general components for advanced problem specification, such as weighted objective functions, are provided.
+ - [James Extensions Module][2]: this module extends the core with components to model and solve other types of problems, besides subset selection (e.g. permutation problems).
+Also, general utilities for advanced problem specification, such as weighted objective functions, are provided.

 Dependencies
 ============